This essay is updated periodically to accommodate recent evidence. It was last updated 15 January 2019.

 In response to the ever-accelerating crisis known as abrupt climate change, the conventional approach is to shift the baseline.
 Instead of admitting the planet is nearly 2 C above the 1750 baseline, governments and many scientists have determined the baseline is actually 1981-2010, or later.
 Adherence to the Precautionary Principle is clearly unfashionable.

 We’ve known for decades that the 2 C number set in stone by Nordhaus is dangerous.
 We were ”running out of time” to deal with greenhouse gases in 1965, according to the chief of the American Petroleum Institute.
 Fourteen years later, it was Edward Teller informing Big Oil they needed to change.
+Al Gore and Carl Sagan testified to Congress in 1985 that we must act now on climate change.
 In late June 1989 Noel Brown, the director of the New York office of the United Nations Environment Program indicated we had only until 2000 to avoid catastrophic climate change.
 About 16 months after Brown’s warning, the United Nations Advisory Group on Greenhouse Gases set 1 C as the absolute upper limit in October 1990.
 Climate speaker and writer David Spratt said 0.5 C was the upper limit in October 2014.

 It was probably too late to reverse abrupt, irreversible climate change in 1977 when Nordhaus shared his genocidal opinion.
 It certainly was too late to change course in 1989.
 And comforting words aside, we haven’t done anything to prevent our own extinction in the wake of warnings distant or near.